MetanoKid/coding-scars/_drafts/tdd-triple-triad-0.md

 On the other hand, Behavior-Driven Development (BDD) is a methodology built on top of TDD.
 While TDD focuses on individual tests that check working functionalities and inputs/outputs, BDD focuses on the _behavior_ of a testing unit (a collection of tests related to one logic construct).

 Let's be honest: I don't mind what TDD or BDD is, or what you should use.
 I just want my code tested with a readable format.
 I'm not being picky with terminology in this post.
 Let's just develop some cool stuff!

+And by _some cool stuff_ I mean learning by example.

 # Triple Triad